ComedicChimera/chai-lang.dev/content/book/index.md

 a way that it is occasionally necessary to divide them over multiple chapters so that they can be fully explored.

+The conventions used in the book are as follows:

+- **bolded text** denotes a definition of an important term
+- *italicized text* denotes the usage of the first use of a commonly understood, but still important term worth highlighting.
+Such terms may receive a more formal or "canonical" definition later on.
+- `inline code` denotes a "literal" piece of source code, often a piece of an example program, being discussed

 As you read, you will find that many sections include one or more *exercises* sprinkled throughout their content.
 Here is an example of an exercise: